curl/everything-curl/http-post.md

 When talking to a HTTP 1.1 server, you can tell curl to send the request body without a `Content-Length:` header upfront that specifies exactly how big the POST is.
-By insisting on curl using chunked Tranfer-Encoding, curl will send the POST "chunked" piece by piece in a special style that also sends the size for each such chunk as it goes along.
+By insisting on curl using chunked Transfer-Encoding, curl will send the POST "chunked" piece by piece in a special style that also sends the size for each such chunk as it goes along.